-Gordon Banks Wales game shirt auctioned
+Gordon Banks' match shirt fetches £4k

-A shirt worn by England goalkeeper Gordon Banks during a match against Wales in 1963 is going up for auction.
+A shirt worn by England goalkeeper Gordon Banks during a match against Wales in 1963 has sold for £4,200.

 England played Wales at Ninian Park in Cardiff and Banks - who died this month aged 81 - swapped shirts with his opposite number Dave Hollins.